 How long should you cycle tesamorelin?

 Clinical trials used 6-12-month protocols.
-In practice, most physicians prescribe 3-6 months for visceral fat reduction, followed by reassessment.
-VAT tends to return after discontinuation, so some patients use maintenance protocols.
-CJC-1295 is typically cycled 8-12 weeks on, 4-6 weeks off to prevent pituitary desensitization.
+In practice, most physicians prescribe 3-6 months for visceral fat reduction, followed by reassessment by CT or MRI.
+VAT tends to return after discontinuation, so some patients use ongoing maintenance protocols.
+CJC-1295 is typically cycled 8-16 weeks on, 4-6 weeks off, to prevent pituitary desensitization from continuous GHRH stimulation.

 The Bottom Line

 Tesamorelin and CJC-1295 both stimulate growth hormone through the GHRH receptor, but the evidence gap between them is substantial.
-Tesamorelin has Phase III data proving an 18% visceral fat reduction published in JAMA and the NEJM.
-CJC-1295 has Phase I data proving GH and IGF-1 elevation in 21 subjects.
+Tesamorelin has Phase III data proving 18% visceral fat reduction published in JAMA and the NEJM.
+CJC-1295 has Phase I data proving GH and IGF-1 elevation in 21 subjects with no body composition endpoints.

-For targeted visceral fat reduction with clinical backing, tesamorelin is the evidence-based choice.
-For general GH optimization with weekly injection convenience, CJC-1295 with DAC fills a practical niche.
-Compounded pricing is similar for both.
+For targeted visceral fat reduction with documented clinical evidence, tesamorelin is the choice.
+For general GH optimization with weekly injection convenience, CJC-1295 with DAC fills a practical niche at similar compounded pricing.

-Use our CJC-1295/ipamorelin dosage calculator for protocol planning.
-For the full three-way comparison, see our tesamorelin vs sermorelin vs ipamorelin guide.
-For CJC-1295 specifics, see the CJC-1295 dosage guide.
+Use our CJC-1295/ipamorelin dosage calculator for CJC-1295 protocol planning.
+For reconstitution, see our peptide reconstitution calculator.
+For the full three-way GH peptide comparison, see our tesamorelin vs sermorelin vs ipamorelin guide.
+For CJC-1295 specifics, see the CJC-1295 with DAC guide.